Wii Sports: Critical responses

 The separate games garnered their own reception among critics.
 Casamassina called bowling, tennis, and baseball "fun and addictive", while Tom Bramwell of Eurogamer said baseball, golf, and boxing were lacking in gameplay depth when compared to tennis and bowling.
 PC Magazine columnist John C. Dvorak, an avid bowler, praised the realistic physics used in bowling and stated, "Nintendo did a stupendous job of coding."
 He complimented the addition of physical activity to video gaming but complained that long-term use caused his wrist and shoulder to become sore.
 Casamassina ranked bowling as the best experience of the five.
-Before its release, IGN's Craig Harris commented on an exploit allowing easy strikes in the bowling game that removed the challenge and replays value.
+Before its release, IGNs Craig Harris commented on an exploit allowing easy strikes in the bowling game that removed the challenge and replays value.
 After the release, he stated that the exploit was not fixed.
 GameTrailers called golf the most in-depth, but criticized the lack of multiple courses and unpredictable controls when trying to slice or hook a shot.
 GamePro said golf offered the most content and was the best looking of every game, but commented that its controls were the most difficult to use.
 GameTrailers called tennis the most accessible and easy to play, but criticized the difficulty of putting spin on a shot.
 Casamassina stated that tennis was one of the more enjoyable games, but the lack of movement control was a detractor.
 GameTrailers called baseball the most "worthless" because of the luck factor associated with the computer-controlled fielding.
 They called boxing the best workout on Wii Sports, but criticized the difficult timing needed to punch properly.
 Casamassina criticized boxing for being "like a chore" and ranked it as the worst experience of the five sports.